rpavlyuk/ESPRelayBoard/README.md

 * Use the *ESP SoftAP Prov* ([iOS](https://apps.apple.com/us/app/esp-softap-provisioning/id1474040630), [Android](https://play.google.com/store/apps/details?id=com.espressif.provsoftap&hl=en)) mobile app to connect to the device and configure WiFi settings.
 Read more [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/provisioning/provisioning.html#provisioning-tools) if you want to know more about the SoftAP provisioning.

 ### Device Setup
 * Device will initiate itself with default settings once the WiFi was provisioned.
-All further configuration, including **sensor calibration**, will/can be made via WEB interface.
+All further configuration, including **relays / units management**, will/can be made via WEB interface.
 > [!NOTE]
 > Currently only DHCP mode is supported.